Shaukat Pardesi: Early life

-In Mumbai, he stayed for almost 8 years and by the time he grounded his feet in this city of hopes, he had a serious attack of heart palpitation (Ikhtelaj-e-Qalb) that made him virtually bed ridden and consequently he was left with no option but constrainedly to come back to his father-in-law's house in Jamdahan.
+In Mumbai, he stayed for almost 8 years, and by the time he grounded his feet, he had a serious attack of heart palpitations (Ikhtelaj-e-Qalb) that made him virtually bed-ridden.
+Consequently, he had no option but to return to his father-in-law's house in Jamdahan.

-After 1958, Pardesi spent rest of his life in Jamdahan in the companionship of his wife and heart palpitation.
-He died in October 1995 in Jaunpur out of Cancer.
+After 1958, Pardesi spent the rest of his life in Jamdahan, with his wife.
+He died of cancer in October 1995 in Jaunpur.

 Literary Journey

-Pardesi was quite a visible Urdu poet through Urdu magazines and periodicals, especially during late forties to seventies of last century.
-He wrote his first ghazal in late thirties/early forties of last century.
-In the beginning he wrote by his original name Mohammed Irfan.
-Subsequently, he changed his pen name to Shaukat Jaunpuri and when he reached Mumbai he again changed his pen name to Shaukat Pardesi.
-This new pen name became his final identity in the world of Urdu literature.
-Pardesi's pen touched almost all categories of Urdu poetry ranging from nazm and geet to ghazal, Qata and rubaaee.
-His poems were printed in the Urdu journals Shaaer Mumbai, Nerang-e-kheyal Lahore, Shamaa Delhi, Beesween Sadi Delhi, Bano Delhi, Khilauna Delhi, Gagan Mumbai, Naya Daur Lucknow, Pyam-e-Taleem Delhi, Tahreek Delhi, Aajkal Delhi, Jamalistaan Delhi, Shiraaz Karachi, Mashraqi Aanchal Delhi, Saaghar Lahore, Saboohi Lahore, Tabassum Hyderabad, Kahkashaan Mumbai, Shoa-ein Lahore, Mashhoor Delhi, Ittehaad Mumbai, Nikhat Allahabad, and many more.
+Pardesi was quite a visible Urdu poet through Urdu magazines and periodicals, especially from the 1940s to the 1970s.
+He wrote his first ghazal sometime between the late 1930s and early 1940s.
+Initially, he wrote under his given name, but later changed to a pen name - Shaukat Jaunpuri; and when he reached Mumbai, he changed it to Shaukat Pardesi.
+The new name became his identity in the world of Urdu literature.
+He wrote all types of Urdu poetry, ranging from nazm and geet to ghazal, Qata and rubaaee.
+His poems were printed in the Urdu journals Shaaer Mumbai, Nerang-e-kheyal Lahore, Shamaa Delhi, Beesween Sadi Delhi, Bano Delhi, Khilauna Delhi, Gagan Mumbai, Naya Daur Lucknow, Pyam-e-Taleem Delhi, Tahreek Delhi, Aajkal Delhi, Jamalistaan Delhi, Shiraaz Karachi, Mashraqi Aanchal Delhi, Saaghar Lahore, Saboohi Lahore, Tabassum Hyderabad, Kahkashaan Mumbai, Shoa-ein Lahore, Mashhoor Delhi, Ittehaad Mumbai, Nikhat Allahabad, and others.

 Books

 Pardesi could not publish any of his collection during his lifetime due to his personal circumstances.
-However, later on his son, Nadeem Ahmad tried to collect as many of his writings as he could and published them under the following four titles:
+His son, Nadeem Ahmad, tried to collect as many of his writings and published them under the following four titles: